rocket-pool/RPIPs/RPIPs/RPIP-19.md

 ### Voting past consensus
 This change requires a smart contract release.

-It's near-certain that there is a more gas-optimal intervention here; in particular, some conditions are nearly identically checked twice when hitting the execution threshold.

 #### submitPrices()
 - Change > to >= in `require(_block > getPricesBlock(), "Network prices for an equal or higher block are set");`